 The writer’s job (as I see it), is to track the beats in a believable way that lead to a transformation.

-Now, you may say, what about a story where the hero dies, or where the hero doesn’t get what they want.
-There are cautionary tales, where the hero is destroyed by their own willfulness, but this does not mean that they have not come to understand the error of their ways.
+Now, you may say, “What about a story where the hero dies?”
+Or, “What if the hero doesn’t get what they want?”
+There are cautionary tales, where the hero is destroyed by their own willfulness.
+This does not mean, however, that they have not come to understand the error of their ways.
 Story necessarily involves a transformation.